SoulVersion/skiptocode/content/post/skip-to-javascript.md

     </body>
 </html>
 ```

-This is a simple html document structure
+This is a simple html document structure with our Javascript file is embeded using **<script></script> **tags **src** (source) attribute.

+Now save the file and run it by either right clicking it and selecting your browser or dragging it into your browser.

+You will see a output like the one shown below.

 **Output**